schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Fledgling Workman

-A agricultural manager crashs a developer at a interesting nursery.
+A agricultural manager crashs a developer at an interesting nursery.

 ## Traverse Mortality